Skip to main content

 When working with Atlas Datasets:

-Data cannot be added while a dataset is being indexed
+• Data cannot be added while a map is building